COMP4651-24fall/project-group-15/README.md

 ## Introduction
-In training a deep learning model, accessing a large enough dataset is always a challenge.
-In e-commerce, it is difficult for a small enterprise to acquire a large enough data sample to train an accurate recommendation system.
-While pooling data from multiple e-commerce clients to train a centralized model could enhance recommendation performance, such an approach is infeasible due to privacy concerns.
-In recent years the Federated Learning (FL) system has emerged as an alternative.
+In deep learning, accessing a large enough dataset and training a model on them are the most common challenges [1].
+Especially in e-commerce, it is difficult for a small enterprise to acquire a large enough data sample to train an accurate recommendation system.
+While pooling data from multiple e-commerce clients to train a centralized model could enhance recommendation performance, such an approach is infeasible due to privacy concerns and long training time.
+Referencing from the distributed cloud computing anatomy, the Federated Learning (FL) system has emerged as an alternative [2].
 Participating entities train models on their local dataset and share updates.
 However this framework relies on a trusting centralized server.
 To address these limitations, decentralized FL frameworks have been proposed, leveraging peer-to-peer interactions to eliminate the need for a central coordinator.

 We propose an IPFS-Blockchain-based Distributed Decentralized Federated Learning System to facilitate cross-merchant recommendation model training.
-By leveraging federated learning (FL) systems, combined with blockchain, distributed storage systems, and cloud computing via Function as a Service provider (FaaS), this system provides privacy-protected collaboration and scalability while maintaining robustness.
+By leveraging FL systems, combined with blockchain, distributed storage systems, and cloud computing via Function as a Service provider (FaaS), this system provides privacy-protected collaboration and scalability while maintaining robustness.
 This project primarily focuses on the realization of distributed and parallel collaboration over the Internet rather than AI model optimization.

 # Code Descriptions